Bummerville, California

 Bummerville is an unincorporated community in Calaveras County, California, about 1 mile east of West Point.
 It has frequently been noted on lists of unusual place names.
 It lies at an elevation of 898 m (2946 ft) and is located at 38°24′05″N 120°30′21″W.

 Bummerville was known historically for its gold and tungsten mining operations.
+It once had a school, hotel, blacksmith shop, and several boarding-houses.
+Today, the community consists mostly of residences on Bummerville Road.